-An alternative threshold approach to aid decision-making, particularly in resource-constrained settings, is the ITER (incremental test effectiveness ratio), interpreted as the number of tests needed to prevent an infection in our simulated corrections environment.
+An alternative threshold approach to aid decision-making, particularly in resource-constrained settings, is the ITER, interpreted as the number of tests needed to prevent an infection in the simulated facility.
 Figure 4 shows estimates of the ITER across transmission scenarios, test strategies, and test frequencies.
-In the highest transmission scenario (R=1.5, 1% community prevalence), testing systematically on the first day of every other work week with no delay (f=0.5,d=0, fig 4 squares) leads to ITER= 30.84 (IQR 29.60 - 32.38), while increasing test frequency to weekly (f=1) results in ITER= 37.11 (IQR 36.61 - 37.61), to twice weekly (f=2): ITER= 64.54 (IQR 64.22 – 65.00), and to every shift (f=4): ITER= 123.62 (IQR 122.72 - 124.31).
+In the highest transmission scenario (R=1.5, 1% community prevalence), testing systematically on the first day of every other work week with no delay (f=0.5,d=0, Fig 4, see squares) leads to ITER= 30.84 (IQR 29.60 - 32.38), while increasing test frequency to weekly (f=1) results in ITER= 37.11 (IQR 36.61 - 37.61), to twice weekly (f=2): ITER= 64.54 (IQR 64.22 – 65.00), and to every shift (f=4): ITER= 123.62 (IQR 122.72 - 124.31).
 These values approximately correspond to test positivity rates of 3.24%, 2.69%, 1.55%, and 0.81% due to the interpretation of the ITER as the number of tests per positive result.
 It is also clear from Figure 4 that testing frequency has the most influence on the ITER within the same transmission scenario, with minimal differences between test strategies and delays.
 Figure 4 also provides an example reference line at ITER=400, corresponding to an approximate 0.25% test positivity, to demonstrate how testing frequency may be determined from the transmission scenario and target ITER, which may be influenced by the number of tests available.

 Figure 4.
 Incremental test effectiveness ratio (ITER) from simulations across transmission scenarios and testing frequencies and strategies.
 The ITER remains relatively low in higher transmission scenarios even at high (f=4) testing frequencies, potentially favoring such high-frequency testing strategies when within-facility transmission (R) and/or community prevalence are high.
 The y-axis is log-transformed and the horizontal line at ITER=400 is provided to aid visual comparison across scenarios.
 Error bars represent the interquartile range of expected infections derived from 100 simulations per scenario.